 As outlined above, one of the goals of this ungraded class is to provide students with experience writing in a professional capacity.
-In such contexts, a baseline standard (B+/A-, in academic terms) is required for a project to be considered complete; work falling below that standard would be sent back for revisions.
-We will be doing the same in this class.
+In such contexts, a baseline standard (B+/A-, in academic terms) is required for a project to be considered complete; work falling below that standard will be sent back for revisions.

+We will simulate this sort of professional writing environment in our class.
 Every assignment will be either incomplete / unsubmitted, in progress, or complete.
 An "in progress" assignment is one that has been returned to you (or your group) because of issues with content, sourcing, style, or some combination of these three.
 You will have the opportunity to resubmit as many times as necessary to reach the baseline standard.